← Back to the Academy Logout from Alpaca Access

 • Protein needs: 10-12% crude protein (adults), 12-14% (growing animals)

-• Timing: Feed during cooler parts of day (morning/evening)
+• Timing: feed during cooler parts of the day (morning/evening)

 UK Hay Requirements

-• Best choices: Long-fiber grass hay (timothy, orchard grass, brome, fescue)
+• Best choices: long-fibre grass hay (timothy, orchard grass, brome, fescue)

-• Avoid: High-protein legume hays (alfalfa, clover) except pregnant/lactating females
+• Avoid: high-protein legume hays (alfalfa, clover) except for pregnant/lactating females

-• Storage: Keep in enclosed barns or under tarps in UK climate
+• Storage: keep in enclosed barns or under tarps in the UK climate

-⚠️ UK Storage Critical: Britain's damp climate makes proper hay storage essential.
-Moldy hay can cause serious respiratory issues and digestive problems in alpacas.
+UK storage critical: Britain's damp climate makes proper hay storage essential.
+Mouldy hay can cause serious respiratory issues and digestive problems in alpacas.

 UK-Specific Supplementation